wraft/jido_ai/README.md

 ## Example

-Here's how to use Jido AI with Jido.Workflow to get structured information about US politicians.
+Here's how to use Jido AI with Jido.Exec to get structured information about US politicians.
 See the [examples/politician.ex](examples/politician.ex) for more a full example.

 ```elixir
 # Define a simple workflow